Trebanos RFC: 1970s

 Whilst the club were proud of the players' achievements and education, career ambitions took many players from the village and the committee campaigned tirelessly to attract players to the club.

-Velindre Tinworks was a source of talent for the club, with GB Williams a Superintendent and Stan John, a senior hand at the works, plus a number of players employed by the company, all helped to recruit players to the club.
-Such were, Michael Davies (Spike) who played on the wing for 14 seasons, Mike Jones (Kamikaze) who played on the other wing for seven seasons, Peter Roberts who served the club as first and seconds player, Malcolm Evans a prop nicknamed (Mad Murdoch, after the New Zealand prop who was sent home in shame).
-He was a great character and his rendering of ‘My boomerang won’t come back’, was indeed something to behold.
+Velindre Tinworks was a source of talent for the club, with GB Williams, a superintendent, and Stan John, a senior hand at the works, plus a number of players employed by the company, all helping to recruit players to the club.
+Such were Michael Davies (Spike), who played on the wing for 14 seasons; Mike Jones (Kamikaze), who played on the other wing for seven seasons; Peter Roberts, who served the club as first and seconds player; and Malcolm Evans, a prop nicknamed Mad Murdoch.

 During this era there came a tremendous number of players who had talent but the side underachieved after the heady days of 1969/1970/71 seasons when Trebanos won the Swansea Valley Cup.

 During this period all three Penhale brothers played and they gave faithful service to the club.
 Clive, gained an Under 18 Welsh Boys Club Cap in 1968 and progressed to play for the club for 14 successive years and is the current Chairman of Trebanos RFC.
 Lynn played with distinction as a wing or centre and is the current Team Manager.
 Viv played for Trebanos at 17 years of age and had so much talent as a player that he must be classed as one of Trebanos's best outside half's.
 His talents were recognised by Neath and they invited him to play, but Viv was happy at Trebanos and declined their offer.

 Another player of the 60's, 70's and 80's decades was Keith Williams who had started with Trebanos in 1967, and was already the recipient of three Swansea Valley Cup winners medals 1969/70/71.
 Like Neal Rogers before him, Keith was an exceptional soccer and rugby player and played for Wales Boys Clubs Under 18 team against England at the Vetch field in 1966.
 Such was his talent that in the first five minutes the Wales centre half was injured and had to leave the field.
 Alas!
 These were the days of no substitutes and Keith was moved from his left half position to fulfil the role of centre half and such was his talent that he finished man of the match.
 Leicester City, then a first division side plagued him to sign, but like many others he declined.
 Keith played for Pontardawe in the Welsh league for a season or so and then came to Trebanos RFC.
 The three brothers Huw, Keith and Noel played for the club.